 What is a six-month car insurance premium?

-That doesn’t mean you must pay the six-month premium upfront, though.
-Most insurers allow you to break up your premium into smaller chunks and spend every three months, two months or monthly.
-Remember, however, that spreading out your payments will usually result in an extra charge for convenience.
+Most insurers allow you to break up your premium into smaller payments — every three months, two months or monthly.
+Remember, however, that spreading out your payments will usually result in an extra convenience charge.
 If you have the cash, paying your six-month premium in full is the cheapest option.

 Advantages of six-month car insurance policies

-Though companies typically offer six-month insurance policies for their own benefit, you can also benefit from a six-month policy.
+To determine if a six-month car insurance policy is the right option for you, it’s important to review its advantages and disadvantages.
+While companies typically offer six-month insurance policies for their benefit, you can also benefit from a six-month policy.

-• Discounts are applied sooner: There are a number of ways to score a discount on auto insurance.
-You could qualify for a good driver discount, a good student discount, or a discount offered to certain alumni or professional organizations.
+• Discounts are applied sooner: There are several ways to score car insurance discounts.
+You could qualify for various discounts, such as good driver, good student or those offered to alumni or professional organizations.
 Insurers even provide discounts for enrolling in paperless communications or putting an anti-theft device on your car.
 If you qualify for one of these discounts mid-policy, you only need to wait a few months for it to be reflected when you renew.

-• Opportunity to negotiate: If you do find a better deal, you can bring it to your current insurer’s attention.
-Car insurance companies purposely set their policies to six months so that they can remain competitive.
+• Opportunity to negotiate: If you find a better deal when shopping around, you can bring it to your current insurer’s attention.
+Car insurance companies also purposely set their policies to six months to remain competitive.
 So if you find a good deal, ask your insurer to match it (or better, beat it) when it’s time to renew at the end of six months.

 Disadvantages of six-month car insurance policies